mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 The minimum viable product is a software solution that allows a dungeon master to automatically generate a random playable underground level for a game of dungeons and dragons.
 The generated dungeon will populate the level with monsters that are appropriate for the level and context of the generated level.
 The level will have both an entrance and exit with the exit leading to further harder generated levels.
 The level must have a measure or scale of distance for movement.
 We are not expected to make assets, we are expected to find assets online that we are able to use legally.

-The dungeon master will have a separate display to the players that will allow them to see additional information and control map visability.
+The dungeon master will have a separate display to the players that will allow them to see additional information and control map visibility.
 The additional information in the minimum viable product is monster stats for the generated monsters (hp,armor,etc).
 The players will be playing on a large display (projector or large TV) that allows them to move figurines around the dungeon.
 The level has optional line of sight and map hiding functions.
 Room sizes will be appropriate for the monsters in the rooms.

 The software solution will allow multiple games to run concurrently and for the games to be loaded and saved.